inunoriginal1/66daysofdata/README.md

 Does it count if it was for work?
 I'm always looking for ways to learn new skills and apply them at work so when a colleague was looking to solve a problem that we've never done in-house before, I happily volunteered to build it out myself in Python.
 Simulations and data visualizations (of sorts) were involved so this was absolutely a win for everybody.

 (...
 I hope!
 I ended up doing a ton of research because frankly, I had never even heard of what I did before I volunteered for the task.)

+### Day 46 (03/02/2021): Sliced

+Real time competitive data science is the entertainment I never knew I needed.
+I spent a few hours tonight watching [Nick Wan's Twitch stream](https://www.twitch.tv/nickwan_datasci), featuring two brave souls subjecting themselves to Nick's twisted sense of humour and battling it out on a Kaggle dataset.
+(For those unaware, Nick was a data scientist with the Cincinnati Reds and is now the data science manager at KFC US.)
+This was fun and helped give me a sense of how other people code and troubleshoot their ML notebooks live.

+If that sounds interesting to you too, stop by next Tuesday night at 8pm CST!